silnrsi/font-awami/documentation/source/developer.md

 ### Project documentation

-A good deal of documentation for the Awami Nastaliq font can be found at `documentation/dev01_intro.html`.
+A good deal of developer documentation for the Awami Nastaliq font can be found at the [Awami GitHub repository](https://github.com/silnrsi/font-awami).

 ### Adding characters